bisgardo/uber-challenge/README.md

     constraint violations in the database avoided.
 Also, negative lookups are not cached.
 *   Movie info data should expire such that at least ratings are updated once in a while.
 Also, the data is currently not loaded on initialization and thus requires an "update" action to be performed.
+*   Ensure that updates don't break URLs.
+This involves not using internal database IDs in URLs and/or only applying deltas to the database when updating.

 ### Other ideas for future work